aryancodes12/aryancodes12/README.md

-# Hi there!
+# 👋 Hey there!
 I'm Aryan Gupta

-I'm a student who just finished 12th grade and recently started my journey into the world of tech.
-I'm really interested in **data science** and currently learning **Python** as my first programming language.

-I may be a beginner, but I'm excited to learn and grow one step at a time!

----
+I'm a first-year **B.Sc.
+(Vocational) Data Science & AI** student at *Bhavan's College, Andheri*.
+Having recently stepped out of 12th grade, I'm venturing into the fascinating world of technology with curiosity and drive.

+With a passion for data science, I'm currently learning Python as my first programming language—and it's been quite the ride so far!

-## 🌱 What I'm Learning
+## 🌱 What I'm Currently Exploring
-- Python (basics, data types, loops, functions)
+- Python fundamentals — variables, data types, loops, and functions
-- How to use Git and GitHub
+- Version control with Git and GitHub
-- Exploring the world of data science
+- Basics of data science and its real-world applications
-- Learning how to build small projects

----
+- Beginner-friendly projects to sharpen my growing skillset

-## 🎯 Goal
+## 🎯 My Goal
-I want to become a **Data Scientist** in the future and work on real-world problems using data and machine learning.

----
+To become a data scientist and use the power of data to tackle real-world challenges in innovative ways.

-## 🛠 Projects
+## 🛠️ Projects in Progress
-I'm working on small beginner projects in Python.
+I'm working on small Python projects to apply what I'm learning.
+Stay tuned—bigger things are coming!
-More coming soon as I practice and learn!

 ---